lloydroc/lloydroc.github.io/content/post/c/read-file-array.md

 {{< / highlight >}}

 I'll let the code speak for itself except for a couple of fine points:
+* We only read the file through once for performance.
-* We initially assume the number of lines in our file is 64 lines long.
-Thus, we initially allocate 64 pointers.
+* We assume a large number of lines in our file by dividing the total bytes by a factor - *the guess*.
+This prohibits us from having to [realloc(3)](https://man7.org/linux/man-pages/man3/realloc.3p.html).
-* As our number of lines exceeds 64 we increase the length of the jagged array by 64 using [realloc(3)](https://man7.org/linux/man-pages/man3/realloc.3p.html)
+* As our number of lines exceeds the initial guess we increase the length of the jagged array by another size using [realloc(3)](https://man7.org/linux/man-pages/man3/realloc.3p.html)
 * After we read the file to the end we decrease the jagged array size to the exact number of lines.
 Plus, one line for the ending null.
+No extra memory is allocated.
 * The lines we read from the file do not have the newline trimmed from the end.
 * We make heavy usage of (getline(3))[https://man7.org/linux/man-pages/man3/getline.3.html].
 See the description for the details of memory allocation.

+As far as [realloc(3)](https://man7.org/linux/man-pages/man3/realloc.3p.html) goes it's typically not expensive at all.
+It will just expand the heap and return.
+However, there are cases where re-allocating memory would need to copy the entire contents of the memory to another location.
+In this case to copy over the contents of a large chuck of memory would be expensive.

 {{< highlight c >}}
 // filename file2strings.c